MgMyatHtayKhant/shopping-list-project/README.md

    >You can add images, delete images and search an image or images by its created date time.
    >You can add an image by clicking Add button and filling Title and an image file then click submit button.
    >You can click images - cross icon, images title and date time will appear.
    >if you click images again.
-Thoese cross icon, images title and date time will disapper.
+Thoese cross icon, images title and created date time will disapper.
    >You can delete image by clicking cross icon button.
    >You can search specific an image or images by typing its created date time on search input field near log out.
    >Next you click Audio Tab